khoi-nguyen-2359/myrun/README.md

 - Use Jetpack Compose and MVVM to build a unidirectional data flow UI.
 - Make use of persistent storage and WorkManager to create a better offline user experience.
 - Use Android foreground service for run tracking operations.
-- Apply CI/CD using Github Action.
+- Apply CI/CD using Github Action to automate code quality checks and deploy process.

 Tech stack
 ---